-The Certification will refer to the Categories (as defined in the UK Standard) that have been applied for and accredited.
+The Certification will refer to the Categories that have been applied for and accredited.

-4.9 When an OSRO changes location
+4.8 When an OSRO changes location

 If a response OSRO changes location/premises or equipment used (significant changes only) for practical response it must notify the NI of that fact.
 A date will be arranged, and a new audit will be carried out at the cost of the OSRO.